codac-team/codac/doc/user_manual/manual/02-variables/02-var-dynamic.rst

 In this code, :math:`x(\cdot)` is implemented from the expression :math:`t\mapsto\cos(t)+\sin(2t)`, and no numerical approximation is performed: the formula is embedded in the object and the representation is accurate.
 However, the evaluation of the trajectory may lead to numerical errors related to the approximation of real numbers by floating-point values.
-For instance, if we change the decimal precision to format floating-point values and then print the value of ``z``, we can see that the result is not exactly :math:`-1`:
+For instance, if we change the decimal precision in order to format floating-point values, and then print the value of ``z``, we can see that the result is not exactly :math:`-1`:

 .. tabs::